 U100 WYOO AM/FM Minneapolis/St. Paul Revisited

-45 years ago today, the greatest radio station in Twin Cities history pulled the plug and went dark.
+50 years ago today, the greatest radio station in Twin Cities history was born.
 Now of course, that’s my personal opinion and many will disagree.
 But in my mind, U100 aka “The Supah Yeww” will always be the ultimate radio station to ever grace the Minneapolis/St. Paul airwaves.

 U100 was actually two stations simulcasting as one: 980 AM and 101.3 FM.
 These stations began life as WPBC, the People’s Broadcasting Company.
 Husband and wife team Bill and Becky Ann Stewart owned the stations.
 The format was best described as Easy Listening.
 Or, as WPBC put it in their promotional announcements: “Playing more of the prettier, popular music for easier listening.”
 The Metropolitan Opera was broadcast on Saturdays.
 Rock and roll was absolutely forbidden on WPBC.
 It was rumored that Becky Ann even went as far as to scratch out album cuts which were “too loud” with the point of a compass in order to keep the airstaff from playing them.